scotentSD/funding/_posts/2021-05-11-may_Green_Jobs.md

 ## What we discovered

-| 💡**lightbulb moment**
 | Does the Application Journey have any major issues
 |---
-|   - 💡**It is not obvious that it is SAVING as you go.** (Do you have to submit each section or does it save each field)
+|💡**It is not obvious that it is SAVING as you go.** (Do you have to submit each section or does it save each field)
-|   - **Fair Work** is not well understood by customers.
+|**Fair Work** is not well understood by customers.
-|      - It feels like an absolute barrier to some
+|  It feels like an absolute barrier to some
-|      - It is not understood WHY we are asking for it
+|  It is not understood WHY we are asking for it
-|   - Put all the things that would disqualify a user Up Front (Or make it feel that way)
+|Put all the things that would disqualify a user Up Front (Or make it feel that way)
-|   - **RETAIL** on the banned list is too ambiguous.
+|**RETAIL** on the banned list is too ambiguous.
-|   - **Green Jobs** is not just about **Jobs** (a bit...)
+|**Green Jobs** is not just about **Jobs** (a bit...)

 | How long will it take users?
 |---
-|   - A bit too long.
+|A bit too long.
 It started to wear down people about mid way.
-|   - Fair Work was the breaking point for some
+|Fair Work was the breaking point for some

 | How hard will they find it (Evidence etc…)
 |---
-|  - It is quite straight forward but they might flag a bit toward the middle
+|It is quite straight forward but they might flag a bit toward the middle
-|  - A bit repetitive
+|A bit repetitive
-|  - None of it seems unnecessary BUT there is a lot of it.
+|None of it seems unnecessary BUT there is a lot of it.
-|  - Smaller companies would be put off.
+|Smaller companies would be put off.
 Larger companies probably get it.

 ## 🎧 Quotes